zhou-1/COVISS-Lab-Research/Data/RandomMultipleLists/Ideas.md

 Generate a single list that combines the other lists in required batches.
 random list: shuffleList, need file name and length of list
 numpy.random.shuffle
+shuffle once for all ApA, ApB, Peach and Pear lists.
+Create a stack for no-gt list then we can use pop in for loop

 fixed list: .[]

-shuffle once for all ApA, ApB, Peach and Pear lists.
+combine required information in single file with for loop and if else.